 Support to help you manage the condition

-Uncovering Periodic Paralysis is a no-cost genetic testing program for those who have episodic muscle weakness or temporary paralysis provoked by common triggers for hyperkalemic or hypokalemic periodic paralysis.
+Learn more about Uncovering Periodic Paralysis, a no-cost genetic testing program for patients and their family members who have symptoms of hyperkalemic or hypokalemic periodic paralysis.

 An Online PPP Community

-The Inspire community is an online support group designed to connect patients and caregivers living with PPP.
-Members can connect with each other and provide support, as well as share valuable support and information.
+The Inspire online community connects patients and caregivers living with PPP.
+Members share stories of support on how they are living and thriving with PPP as well as valuable information.

 Muscular Dystrophy Association (MDA)